dart-lang/language/working/augmentation-libraries/feature-specification.md

-Any instance or static members defined in the body of the type, including enum values, are added to the instance or static namespace of the corresponding type in the main library.
+Any instance or static members defined in the body of the type, including enum values, are added to the instance or static namespace of the corresponding type in the augmented library.
 In other words, the augmentation can add new members to an existing type.

 Instance and static members inside a type may themselves be augmentations.
 In that case, they augment the corresponding members in the original type